 A second significant trend, also influenced by childbirth concerns, was hospitalization.
-For example, in his 1915 address to the American Association for the Study and Prevention of Infant Mortality, J. Whitridge Williams called for better perinatal care and hospitalized childbirth.
+For example, in his 1915 address to the American Association for the Study and Prevention of Infant Mortality, one of the 'giants' in obstetrics, J. Whitridge Williams from Johns Hopkins Hospital, called for better perinatal care and hospitalized childbirth.
 One of the greatest advocates of this approach, the obstetrician Joseph B. DeLee, considered childbirth a painful, terrifying, and pathogenic event requiring active intervention by the physician.
 Thus, in his practice at a Chicago maternity hospital, DeLee and his students liberally utilized anesthesia, episiotomies, and pituitrin injections to expedite deliveries.
 This became a model adopted by many other lying-in hospitals by the 1920s.
 Hospitalization rates in the United States increased dramatically during the mid-century, rising from 37% in 1935 to 93% in 1953.

 Hospitalization had a significant impact on childbirth practices, resulting in highly interventionist births.
 This outcome was linked to hospitals’ ‘autocratic approach,’ where physicians exercised considerable control over the labor process, leading to more childbirth interventions without patients’ consent.
 This was especially conspicuous in teaching hospitals, which often served underprivileged communities with limited input into medical decision-making.
 Teaching hospitals were well-equipped with abundant resources and state-of-the-art technologies.
 Furthermore, the merging of obstetrics and gynecology in the 1930s, together with the expansion of in-hospital residency programs, substantially increased the number of residents available for childbirth and research data collection.
 Concentrating births in these hospitals enabled obstetricians and residents to research and develop systematic measures for ‘managing’ childbirth.
 This included technologies and methods, such as the Apgar score, Friedman curve, X-ray pelvimetry, fetal heart monitoring, and later ultrasound.
 Researchers also explored highly interventionist assistance techniques, including the rising use of cesarean sections.

 After World War II, cesarean sections became safer and gained popularity.
 Reduced infection and hemorrhage risks, along with advancements in antibiotics, blood transfusions, and lower segment surgery, instilled greater confidence in physicians, leading them to favor cesarean sections for more pathological labor conditions.
 Women seeking fewer, healthier babies and painless childbirths also began preferring cesarean sections.
 Consequently, by the late 1950s, the decision of whether or not perform a cesarean section became increasingly common among obstetricians, all striving for a “perfect end-result for both mother and baby.”
 Notwithstanding their growing popularity, until the late 1960s, cesarean sections were still “a super big deal,” requiring adequate facilities, technologies, and skilled medical staff, scarce at that time.
 Moreover, obstetricians continued to approach surgery with extreme caution, as a 1959 note reveals: “Cesareans had such a bad name . . .
 It became almost customary to mark hospitals with a high cesarean rate as ‘must, ipso facto, be a reprehensible institution which should be really close down.’”
 Since ‘competence’ was defined as managing complex deliveries without surgery, the frequent use of cesarean sections made obstetricians appear ‘incompetent’ to their colleagues.
-Consequently, the overall rates of cesareans in the United States did not exceed 10% until the mid-1970s.
+Consequently, the overall rates of cesareans in the United States did not exceed 10% until the mid-1970s (Table 1).

+Table 1.
+General cesarean section rates and percentage of breech presentation as an indication (USA, 1940–1990) *